-The most common reason to use an external workspace bar is to integrate system information such as what i3status provides into the workspace bar (to save screen space).
+The most common reason to use an external workspace bar is to integrate system information such as what i3status or conky provide into the workspace bar.
 So, we have i3status or a similar program, which only provides text output (formatted in some way).
 To display this text nicely on the screen, there are programs such as dzen2, xmobar and similar.
 We will stick to dzen2 from here on.
 So, we have the output of i3status, which needs to go into dzen2 somehow.
 But we also want to display the list of workspaces. i3-wsbar takes input on stdin, combines it with a formatted workspace list and pipes it to dzen2.

 Please note that i3-wsbar does not print its output to stdout.
 Instead, it launches the dzen2 instances on its own.
 This is necessary to handle changes in the available outputs (to place a new dzen2 on a new screen for example).